-Car: In Latvia, only a Canadian driver’s licence valid for one year is necessary is to drive, although an International Driving Permit is recommended.
-Estonia requires a Canadian driver’s licence and an International Driving Permit while Lithuania requires only a valid Canadian driver’s licence for any stay of less than 90 days.
+Car: In Latvia, only a Canadian driver’s licence valid for one year is necessary to drive, although an International Driving Permit is recommended.
+Estonia requires a Canadian driver’s licence and an International Driving Permit, while Lithuania requires only a valid Canadian driver’s licence for any stay of less than 90 days.
 If residing in Lithuania for 185 days or more in one calendar year, it is necessary to obtain a Lithuanian driver’s licence.

 Bicycle: Hiring a bike in the capital cities of all three countries and in some rural areas — especially the Curonian Spit — is a great way to get around and see the sights.

 The Baltic’s weather is similar to that found throughout much of Canada with generally pleasant summers and cold, snowy winters.
 Situated on a similar latitude to northern Canada, the region’s summers have long days and white nights while winters are dark for much of the time.
 The best weather is usually found in mid-June to late-August.